-The five-stage selection process is planned with the expectation of selecting 14 PFs in two calls (9+5).
+The five-stage selection process is planned with the expectation of selecting 14 postdoctoral researchers in two calls (9+5).
 The process will start by opening 9 positions in first call (open March-May 2025) in the research areas of Prevention and Care and Methods and Data.
-In second call (open Dec-Feb 2025, 5 positions will be opened in the research areas of Innovation in Society and Ethics and Wellbeing.
+In the second call (open Dec 2025-Feb 2026, 5 positions will be opened in the research areas of Innovation in Society and Ethics and Wellbeing.